 Tolerance Analysis, a Budget in Mil/Millimeters

 But what exactly is tolerance analysis?
-People often talk about making a tolerance budget.
-And this is not a budget in euros, dollars or another currency, but a budget in mil, millimeters (or another unit of length).
-The starting point is usually a specification that must be met.
-The second step is to collect those part tolerances that affect the specification.
-Based on this, you can perform your analysis and optimize all tolerances in such a way that the cost-to-failure ratio is optimal.
+People often talk about creating a tolerance budget.
+And this is not a budget in euros, dollars or some other currency, but a budget in mil, millimeters (or another unit of length).
+The starting point is usually a specification that needs to be met.
+The second step is to gather the part tolerances that affect the specification.
+From there, you can perform your analysis and optimize all tolerances for the best cost-to-failure ratio.

 A lot of Experience in Tolerance Analysis

 I (Jaap Vink) have 25 years of experience with tolerance analysis.
-At ASML I helped developing the structured, methodical approach.
-And I have at ASML, of course, performed many analyses.
+At ASML I helped to develop the structured, methodical approach.
+And of course I have done many analyses at ASML.
 I also developed an Excel template for tolerance analysis for ASML.
 This allows any mechanical designer to set up, calculate and present his analysis in the same way.
-Through the course, provided by Mikrocentrum, mechanical designers at ASML learn to work with this Excel template.
+Through the course, offered by Mikrocentrum, the mechanical designers at ASML learn to work with this Excel template.

-After starting Vink System Design & Analysis, I also carried out analyses at other companies.
-In addition, from 2015 I teach tolerance analysis for Mikrocentrum.
+After starting Vink System Design & Analysis, I also did analysis for other companies.
+Between 2015 and 2021 I taught Tolerance Analysis for Mikrocentrum.
 Both the open course and the in-company course.
 The course is suitable for many companies in all sectors.
-This is evident from the variety of companies I have taught:
+This is shown by the variety of companies I have taught:

 - ACE Engineering bureau;